merylcarey/acmcelwee.github.io/training-with-me.md

 ---

 ### Services
-I offer Private Individual and Partner Personal Training.
+I offer Individual and Partner Personal Training at GYM ONE, located at 3300 W Anderson Ln, Ste 301.

-Set up your Consultation and Fitness Assessment [**here**](/contact) to discuss your goals and determine which program is best for you.
+Set up your Consultation and Fitness Assessment [**here**](/contact) to discuss your goals and see if we're the right fit for each other.

 ### What to Expect
 Each session is tailored to your unique body, needs, and goals.
 Whether your goal is to lose fat, gain strength, enhance performance,